 Related: Social Media Trends For 2018

 Mixpanel gives you a new lease on understanding your users.
-Not only are we able to see who they are and what they have done in our app, we can group them by activity profiles and analyze the lifetime value as it relates to specific variables.
+Not only are we able to see who they are and what they have done in our app, but we can also group them by activity profiles and analyze the lifetime value as it relates to specific variables.
 This shows us areas we should be more active and which affiliates are having the greatest impact on our bottom line.

 - Real-Time Data Analysis

 For most companies, real-time reporting holds a huge impact on overall business performance.
 Mixpanel has the ability to update data within seconds.

 Mixpanel provides the best method for retention analysis which helps measure the behavior of new users.
 Whether or not they come back to use the app and how frequently they use it.